 Add the steak to the hot skillet and leave it alone while it cooks.
 You'll flip it one time and that's it, no moving it around or messing with it.

 Now: How long to cook NY strip steak on the stove.
-For a steak that is about an inch thick I do 5 minutes on the first side, flip the steak, then do another 3 minutes before taking it out to rest.
-This yields steak that is somewhere between medium and medium-rare, which is perfect for us.
+For a steak that is about an inch thick I do 5 minutes on the first side, flip the steak, then let it cook another 3 minutes before taking it out to rest.
+This yields a medium rare steak, which is perfect for us.

 - Remove the steak to a plate to rest for several minutes and turn the heat down on the skillet to low.